scottlamb/moonfire-nvr/design/schema.md

 Each recording is stored in two places:

-* the recording samples directory, intended to be stored on spinning disk.
+* a sample file directory, intended to be stored on spinning disk.
   Each file in this directory is simply a concatenation of the compressed, timestamped video samples (also called "packets" or encoded frames), as received from the camera.
 In MPEG-4 terminology (see [ISO